mongodb-university/realm-template-apps/flutter_todo/README.md

      `flutter run` if only one emulator or iOS Simulator is available. or get the device id with `flutter devices` and start the app `flutter run -d <device-id>` For more information on running a Flutter app see the [Flutter Test Drive documentation](https://docs.flutter.dev/get-started/test-drive).

+## Build on the App

+Learn about how to this application in the [Flutter Device Sync Tutorial](https://www.mongodb.com/docs/atlas/app-services/tutorial/flutter/).